usv240/deep-learning-with-pytorch/chapter_0_fundamentals/charpter_0_fundamental_notes.md

 - **Non‑linearities:** Functions like ReLU or sigmoid let networks model curved, complex relationships, not just straight lines.
 - **Depth & width:** You can choose how many layers (depth) and how many units per layer (width) to suit the problem.

+Example: In computer vision, architectures like ResNet‑34 and ResNet‑152 illustrate “depth” (the number of layers) in practice.

 **In a nutshell:** Neural nets learn their own features through many layered transformations.

 ---